 What do these collaborations look like?

-- Science of Team Science Resources There is a whole new field of science devoted to understanding team science (the Science of Team Science – include link here) and the process of managing and developing collaborative research teams.
+- Science of Team Science Resources: There is a new interdisciplinary field of science, entitled the Science of Team Science, that is devoted to understanding team science and the process of developing and managing collaborative research teams.
 This site contains a number of resources, including, blogs/social media accounts, organizations, and articles that may be useful for building teams.
 (Here is a link to join their Listserv for even more resources)

-- Team Science Toolkit The National Cancer Institute maintains a Team Science website, which offers a good introduction to team science and the extent work going on within the field..
+- Team Science Toolkit: The National Cancer Institute maintains a Team Science website, which offers a good introduction to team science and the extensive work going on in the field.